scitran/client/Toolbox-files.md

-## The compute model
-The **scitran** and **toolboxes** classes simplify Matlab code and Flywheel data sharing.
-The software is designed for this use case.

-* One or more Matlab toolboxes for the project, available from a github repository.
-* Flywheel data are accessed using **scitran** and analyzed with these toolboxes.

 ## Creating a toolbox file
 Information about the toolboxes is stored in a small JSON file that is attached to a Flywheel project page.